MicrosoftDocs/labs/labs/insiderdevtour2018/graph/includes/2_Getting_Started_with_Quick_Start.md

 ![alt text](../media/applicationrun.png)

-# MS Graph Explorer
+# Microsoft Graph Explorer

-MS Graph Explorer is a tool that allows us to explore and test MS Graph API.
+Microsoft Graph Explorer is a tool that allows us to explore and test the Microsoft Graph API.

 We are going to take a tour of this tool.

-## Sign in to MS Graph Explorer
+## Sign in to Microsoft Graph Explorer

-Go to **[MS Graph Explorer](https://developer.microsoft.com/en-us/graph/graph-explorer)** and click on the Sign in With Microsoft button.
+Go to **[Microsoft Graph Explorer](https://developer.microsoft.com/en-us/graph/graph-explorer)** and click on the Sign in With Microsoft button.

  ![alt text](../media/LoginGraphApi.png)